 UBI could also include every adult in the country.
-That's the idea behind "The Freedom Dividend," a basic income proposal by 2020 presidential candidate Andrew Yang to give all American adults over the age of 18 an unconditional $1,000 per month to cover expenses.
+That's the idea behind "The Freedom Dividend," a basic income proposal that was a key part of Yang's policy platform, that would have given all American adults over the age of 18 an unconditional $1,000 per month to cover expenses.

 Though the concept of a basic income has been around for generations, it's gained real momentum over the past several years.
 There are several reasons for that, but chief among them are fears related to economic uncertainty surrounding jobs lost to automation and increasing levels of wealth inequality.

 The prospect of mass unemployment due to automation led Elon Musk to become a supporter of basic income.
 And Martin Luther King Jr.'s concern about growing inequality, even way back in the 1960s, caused him to lay out an argument for a guaranteed middle-class income for all Americans.

 On top of strengthening the safety net, proponents tout the economic benefits of a UBI.
 If the government gives people money every month to help them with essential expenses like rent, groceries, and transportation, residents would then, in turn, have more disposable income to spend on everything else — thus creating demand and helping the economy.

 By Yang's team's estimates, his proposed basic income plan would "permanently grow the economy by 12.56 to 13.10% — or about $2.5 trillion by 2025 — and it would increase the labor force by 4.5 to 4.7 million people."

 The biggest hang up, of course, is that the money has to come from somewhere.
 A program of that scope and scale would be massively expensive.